Unbased rational homotopy theory: a Lie algebra approach: Model category of curved Lie algebras

-To prove the second statement, consider the natural filtration by bracket length on $\mathfrak{g}$ and the filtration it induces upon $\hatL\C (\mathfrak{g})$; denote these two filtrations by $F$.
-Therefore, it is sufficient to the show that the morphism $\hatL\C (\gr_F \mathfrak{g})\to \gr_F \mathfrak{g}$ is a quasi-isomorphism of dgla---this follows from \cite{laz_markl}. \end{proof}
+To prove the second statement, consider the natural filtration by the lower central series on $\mathfrak{g}$ and the filtration it induces upon $\hatL\C (\mathfrak{g})$; denote these two filtrations by $F$.
+Therefore, it is sufficient to the show that the morphism $\hatL\C (\gr_F \mathfrak{g})\to \gr_F \mathfrak{g}$ is a quasi-isomorphism of dgla---this follows from \cite[Proposition 9.10]{laz_markl}. \end{proof}

-\begin{lemma} The functor $\hatL$ sends fibrations to cofibrations and cofibrations to fibrations. \end{lemma} \begin{proof} Given a fibration $f:A\to B$ of unital cdgas, to show that $\hatL(f)$ is a cofibration it is necessary to find a lift in the each diagram of the form
+\begin{lemma} The contravariant functor $\hatL$ sends fibrations to cofibrations and cofibrations to fibrations. \end{lemma} \begin{proof} Given a fibration $f\colon A\to B$ of unital cdgas, to show that $\hatL(f)$ is a cofibration it is necessary to find a lift in each diagram of the form

-where the morphism $(\phi ,\alpha ):\mathfrak{g}\to\mathfrak{h}$ is an acyclic fibration of pseudo-compact curved Lie algebras.
+where the morphism $(\phi ,\alpha )\colon \mathfrak{g}\to\mathfrak{h}$ is an acyclic fibration of pseudo-compact curved Lie algebras.
 This is equivalent to seeking a lift in each diagram of the following form